SAP-samples/teched2023-AD267/exercises/ex0/README.md

 ## Prerequisites

 1. Check your access to ABAP Development Tools (ADT).
+To do this, open Eclipse.
+Click on Window -> Perspective -> Open Perspective -> Other and choose ABAP.

-1. Logon to the SAP Build Lobby https://lcapteched.eu10.build.cloud.sap/lobby using a browser, preferably Google Chrome
+2. Logon to the SAP Build Lobby https://lcapteched.eu10.build.cloud.sap/lobby using a browser, preferably Google Chrome
-1. Your user is provided to you by the hosts of this session
+3. Your user is provided to you by the hosts of this session
-1. Your password is also provided by the host of this session
+4. Your password is also provided by the host of this session
-1. **In almost every chapter of this tutorial there is a reference to a number ###, so a 3-digit number.
+5. **In almost every chapter of this tutorial there is a reference to a number ###, so a 3-digit number.
 Make sure that this number was assigned to you by the moderators/speakers of this course.
 Please remember it well.** It is important as we will use these numbers, where every user has a different one, to create different names for applications and other artifacts.
 As we will deploy all the artifacts to the same Business Technology Platform account, it is important that they all differ in the names and identifiers, so there are no clashes.
-1. **If you don't have access to the lobby with your username and password or if you don't know your number, please let the speakers know.**
+6. **If you don't have access to the lobby with your username and password or if you don't know your number, please let the speakers know.**

 Continue to - [the ABAP part](../rap/README.md)